DanilIvanchik/ResWizard-Java/README.md

 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(21).png)
 <br>
 <br>
-After clicking on the link in the email, the user successfully activates the account and gains access to the full functionality of ResWizard.
+Upon selecting the link within the email, the user effectively activates their account, thereby obtaining complete access to ResWizard's full range of features and capabilities.
 <br>
 <br>
 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(22).png)
 <br>
 <br>
-The user also has the option to reset the password.
-To begin the reset, click on the "Forgot the password?" button. on the login page, after which the standard password recovery procedure via email begins.
+The user is provided with the ability to initiate a password reset.
+To commence this process, they should click on the "Forgot your password?" button located on the login page.
+Subsequently, the standard password recovery procedure through email will be activated.
 <br>
 <br>
 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(23).png)